How Neuroscience-Based Therapy Uses Two Brain Pathways for Healing

 Opening (Stability Focus): “Let’s start by noticing your feet on the floor and taking three breaths together.
 This is your safe space.”

-Middle (Change Focus): "Now that you're grounded, let's explore that difficult conversation differently.
-What would it look like if you responded from curiosity instead of defensiveness?"
+Middle (Change Focus): “Now that you’re grounded, let’s explore that conversation differently.
+What would it feel like to respond from curiosity instead of defensiveness?”

-Integration (Both Pathways): "Notice how you can hold both—feeling steady in your body while considering this new possibility.
-This is your brain's natural capacity for growth within safety."
+Integration (Both Pathways): “Notice how you can hold both — feeling steady in your body while considering something new.
+That balance is the foundation of growth.”

 The Bigger Picture

-Science continues evolving, but this study offers inspiring validation: your nervous system holds both steadiness and change as essential forces of adaptation.
+Science continues to evolve, but this study offers an encouraging parallel: the brain (and perhaps the therapeutic process) may depend on both steadiness and change as essential forces of adaptation.

-Like a river flowing over rocks, we are healthiest when we can hold steady and flow forward at the same time.
+Like a river flowing over rocks, health arises when we can hold steady and keep moving forward at the same time.

 Bring This Science into Your Practice